The non-duality of self-expression

 Abstraction

 Contrary to the two previous modes, abstraction opens the doorway towards that realm of being-experience which extends far beyond the sphere of a separately existing person within the world of external forms.
-The artist uses this mode as an attempt to get to the absolute essence of experiential forms themselves by questioning his or hers (and so also the viewer’s) own sense of reality.
+The artist uses this mode as an attempt to get to the absolute essence of experiential forms by questioning his or hers (and so also the viewer’s) own sense of reality.
 It delves into the expansively open space of the deep sleep or meditative consciousness where no “person” exists.
 For subject matter, there is none, not really, but rather the structures of perception and/or the medium itself are explored or examined in an open, intimate and often playful manner.
-When it’s successful, the artist is able to recognize this level of being-experience within themselves and reflect back with an economy of means its lack of phenomenal content to the viewer.
+When it’s successful, the artist is able to recognize this level of being-experience within themselves and reflect back its lack of phenomenal content with an economy of means.
 Perhaps that is why abstraction as a form is both so difficult yet sublime, so condensed yet expansive, so negating yet fulfilling – and ultimately so unapproachable by the rational mind.

-Thus, the conceptual demolition of the graphically meaningful forms used within realism and symbolism moved towards abstraction in the latter half of the twentieth century.
-This progression is illustrated by Abstract Expressionism, Color Field, Minimalism, Hard Edge, Lyrical Abstraction, etc… Here it seems that the artist’s intent focused on a visual vocabulary speaking for and to the ineffable non-phenomenal world, always, already present within the human being, and assumed that by avoiding representational elements altogether, the artist could more effectively suggest the sub-symbolic level of being-existence.
-There have been a number of artists successfully visualizing this level, Mark Rothko being one of my own personal favorites.
+With Abstract Expressionism, Color Field, Minimalism, Hard Edge, Lyrical Abstraction, the demolition of graphically meaningful forms moved even further towards abstraction in the latter half of the twentieth century.
+The artist’s intent focused on a visual vocabulary speaking for and to the ineffable non-phenomenal world, always, already present within a human being, and assumed that by avoiding representational elements altogether, the artist could more effectively suggest the sub-symbolic level of being-existence.
+There have been a number of artists visually evoking this level, Mark Rothko being one of my own personal favorites.
 Pure abstraction, then, as a psychological projection of no-self portraiture, transcends traditional Western psychology and moves into the trans-personal spiritual world of Yoga psychology.
 This expansion carries with it the potentiality of ever greater inner veracity, ever greater self knowledge, a knowledge which precedes and so both includes and expands upon the realities of the dream and waking states of consciousness.
 It is exemplified by the deep, dreamless sleep state of consciousness (turiya) or the deep, peaceful calm of a meditative state.

 Self-expression as self-projection and self-perception

-Thus far we have explored the creative act by concentrating on a comparison of stylistic modalities and their possible relation to the different states of consciousness.
 An alternate way to approach (a non-dual) understanding of creativity is through exploring the subject/subject matter/medium dialectic of creative expression.
 We can take the creative act as a dialectical exchange of these three existential entities.
 Accordingly, the subject matter of what an artist creates is often an intimate projection of their own self-image, whatever form that image may take at any particular time.
 Who am I? is expressed on different levels of being-experience.
 Through the projective objectification of some aspect of themselves the artist turns around and says “Yes, that’s me”.
 Yet simultaneously, through that same act of creative objectification, it’s also abundantly clear “No, of course, that’s not me”.
-A similar dialectic of self inquiry is documented within the drig-drishya-viveka of the Advaita Vedanta tradition: recognizing, aligning with, then finally negating, any particular objectified aspect of self-perception by affirming the pre-existing nature of the unifying awareness which perceives it.
+A similar dialectic of self inquiry is documented within the drig-drishya-viveka: recognizing, aligning with, then finally negating, any particular objectified aspect of self-perception by affirming the pre-existing nature of the unifying awareness which perceives it.

 Accordingly, the realistic painter feels themselves especially drawn to particular people, landscapes or objects and uses his or her tools to both explore and express the sense of intimacy or lack of separation he or she feels for these external forms.
 This self-projection tends to move towards symbolism when, through insight, the inner significance of these external forms becomes recognized.
 Then the subtler symbolic meanings acquire a stronger sense of reality than the external forms themselves, both including and expanding the artist’s (as well as the viewer’s) sense of self.

-This process continues further as the artist attempts to discover the absolute essence of external forms and in so doing digs ever deeper into themselves, experiencing an accompanying sense of inner veracity like a guidepost.
+This process progresses as the artist attempts to discover the absolute essence of external forms and in so doing digs ever deeper into themselves, experiencing the accompanying sense of inner veracity like a guidepost.
 This probing has a tendency to lead towards abstraction.
-When mind pursues this direction to its logical conclusion it pronounces, “Form is dead”.
+When mind pursues this direction to its logical aesthetic conclusion it pronounces, “Form is dead”.
 How true.
 But what has actually happened is only this: mind has discovered its own limits, just as, through self inquiry the limiting constrictions of the “person” become fully recognized, allowing these relative structures to finally dissolve and die.
-Thus, form is dead, but the one who recognizes that fact cannot be.
+Form is dead, but the one who recognizes that fact cannot be.
 Similarly, within artistic activity, the irreducible effervescence of creativity itself does not die and it never will.
 Experience tells us so.

 Unity consciousness as the creative act